-The study also revealed that poor credit and serious debt delinquency are more dangerous in the short-term than over longer periods of time.
+The study, which was released in 2017, also revealed that poor credit and serious debt delinquency are more dangerous in the short term than over longer periods of time.

 As the authors point out, high amounts of debt can result in elevated stress levels and harmful stress-related behaviours that may have immediate health impacts, like substance use and poor nutrition.

 Additionally, financial uncertainty can lead to a decrease in health-care use and a failure to keep up with medical treatment plans.